nyimpen-app/Nyimpen/README.md

 Nyimpen-App
 ===========

-Nyimpen is simple bookmarking site with cakephp
+Nyimpen is simple bookmarking site using CakePHP and Mongodb, this App using Ichikaway plugin for Mongodb datasource